- Use this procedure to burn Audio CD on Mac from AAC, AIFF, M4A, M4B, Midi, MP3, Ogg, WAV, WMA.

 - Select the files you want to burn.

-- From the Music Format popup, select “Burn Audio CD” and click the burn button.
+- From the Music Format popup, select “Burn Audio CD”.
+If you want to burn tracks without a gap between, select “Burn Gapless Audio CD”.

 - A CD is limited to around 80 minutes of music and 99 tracks.
 It’s not 100% accurate because there is some overhead and the conversion from compressed music to uncompressed music results in an unknown space requirement.
 If you put too much music on a disk and burn it, the disk will be unusable.
 If you limit your CDs to 60 minutes or less, you shouldn’t have a problem.